C-Chads/tinygl/README.md

 The library is now able to be configured properly for RGBA rendering.
 Note that the output *is actually ABGR* but adjusting it is easy, see the SDL examples under SDL_EXAMPLES (They require SDL 1.2 and Mixer to compile)

-The library is sometimes by default configured for RGBA or 5R6G5B, check zfeatures.h and change the values in this table:
+The library is sometimes by default configured for RGBA or 5R6G5B, check include/zfeatures.h and change the values in this table:
 ```c
 #define TGL_FEATURE_8_BITS         0
 #define TGL_FEATURE_24_BITS        0